The Best Container Tracking Software for Complete Supply Chain Transparency

 To understand the true value of automated container tracking technology, consider the following journey a typical shipping container goes through:

-- The container is then reloaded onto another vessel, let’s call this vessel B.
+• Workers reload the container onto another vessel, let’s call this vessel B.

 Sometimes a container will stop at multiple transhipment hubs.
 Transhipments are necessary when there’s no direct link, or links aren’t cost-effective, between the POL and POD.
 Other reasons for a transhipment are that the POD is unavailable due to external factors or the POD can’t handle vessels of a certain size.

-When a transhipment takes place, there’s the risk that containers will get lost or delayed during unloading and loading periods.
+When a transhipment takes place, operational issues can cause containers to be lost or delayed during unloading and loading periods.
 These delays might stem from scenarios such:

 When delays such as the above occur, freight forwarders, beneficial cargo owners (BCOs), importers, and exporters are forced to act as investigators to understand exactly what has caused the delay.

 To support this process, real-time container tracking empowers organisations to take immediate action through real-time transparency.
-Whether this involves addressing rollovers or managing tight transhipment schedules more effectively, by providing real-time visibility and automated alerts at every stage of the process, stakeholders are given time to take the necessary corrective action, adopting proactive management.
+Whether this involves addressing rollovers or managing tight transhipment schedules more effectively, by providing real-time visibility and automated alerts at every stage of the process, which gives stakeholders time to take necessary corrective actions, adopting a proactive management approach.
 Consider Pole Star Global as an example here.
-Through Pole Star Global’s PurpleTRAC container tracking feature, full transparency is given over the reasons for a container’s delay, removing the need for time-consuming, manual detective work.
+Pole Star Global’s PurpleTRAC container tracking feature provides full transparency regarding the reasons for a container’s delay.

 Manual Container Tracking Processes Are Prone to Error and Slow